 - All Maintenance, Upkeep, and Repairs

-Triple net real estate can also be very beneficial to tenants who want a dedicated location to grow and expand their business, without having to dabble in real estate or cover new construction costs to find a prime location.
-Instead, they build all the property expenses as business expenditures to build their business.
+Triple net real estate can also be beneficial to tenants who want a dedicated location to grow and expand their business, without dabbling in real estate or covering new construction costs to find a prime location.
+Instead, they bundle all the property expenses as business expenditures to build their business.

 Modified Gross Lease

-In a gross lease, the property owner pays all of the expenses associated to the building, in exchange for a monthly, all-inclusive rent sum.
-In a triple net lease, the tenant absorbs all of the operating expenses and property costs into their own business in addition to monthly rent payments.
+In a gross lease, the property owner pays all of the expenses associated with the building in exchange for a monthly, all-inclusive rent payment.
+In a triple net lease, the tenant absorbs all of the operating expenses and property costs into their own business, in addition to monthly rent payments.

 Sands Investment Group is a unique team of distinguished experts in the net lease space who fully understand even the most subtle distinctions between various types of commercial leases.
-Our client-focused approach, extensive connections, and marketing expertise are just a few of the reasons we’re the fastest growing net lease investment company in America, closing 1,700 transactions worth $4 Billion since 2010.
+Our client-focused approach, extensive connections, and marketing expertise are just a few of the reasons we’re the fastest growing net lease investment company in America, closing over 3,000 transactions worth $6 Billion since 2010.